Introduction to VBScript

 - It is the scripting language for Quick Test Professional (QTP), a widely used test automation tool.

 - It is the internal scripting language for embedded applications.

 - It has strong support for error handling, subroutines, etc.

 - It is used instead of VBA as a macro language for Outlook 97.

 Getting Started With VBScript

-There are ample of good resources to learn VBScript but nothing would be a match for the official documentation by Microsoft.
+There are ample good resources to learn VBScript, but nothing would be a match for Microsoft’s official documentation.

 - Official VBScript Documentation

 - VBScript as one of the 40 programming languages course by EDUCA.